verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 ## Task queues

 Take `setTimeout`, for instance.
 Have you thought about how it actually works?

-The `setTimeout` method, when invoked, must run the following steps:
+When invoked, must run the following steps:

 - wait `ms` milliseconds
 - invoke callback